w3c/ttml2/EDITING.md

 The editor may merge a PR, with or without changes, at any time, subject to the review period guidelines described above.
 The editor may delegate the merging of a PR to the creator of the PR or to another party.
 If merging a PR has been delegated, then the editor and delegatee should coordinate mergers to avoid unintended conflicts.

-If a PR merge is effected prior to the end of the nominal review period, then a ``Merge Early`` label should be applied to the associated issue.
+If a PR merge is effected prior to the end of the nominal review period, then a ``Merge Early`` label must be applied to the associated issue.

 PR merges occur only from a PR branch to the gh-pages (default) branch.